The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

 while :; do claude -p "$(cat prompt.md)" --dangerously-skip-permissions done

-That's it.
-That is the entire architecture.
 Everything interesting lives in prompt.md and in the files the agent reads and writes between iterations.

 Why fresh context beats a long conversation

-1. The prompt (prompt.md — same every time)
+1. The prompt (prompt.md, same every time)

 2. The repo state (whatever previous iterations committed)